 KSN-TV’s last look at the Secretary of State contest occurred during the 3 days immediately after incumbent Republican Kris Kobach inserted himself into the Senate fray.
 Then, SurveyUSA found Democratic challenger Jean Schodorf 3 points ahead of Kobach, 46% to 43%.
 Today, the contest has sea-sawed back to the Republican 48% to 43%.
 Schodorf is by no means out of contention; the contest could be the one on the ballot decided by the fewest votes.

-Cell-phone respondents and home-phone respondents included in this research.
-SurveyUSA interviewed 750 state of Florida adults Saturday 09/26/14 through Monday 09/29/14.
-(Interviews were conducted after the religious observance of Rosh Hashanah ended at sundown on Friday 09/26/14).
-Of the adults interviewed, 673 were registered to vote.
-Of the registered voters, SurveyUSA determined that 584 respondents were likely to vote on or before the 11/04/14 general election.
+Cell-phone respondents and home-phone respondents included in this research: SurveyUSA interviewed 775 state of KS adults 10/02/14 through 10/05/14.
+Of the adults, 679 were registered to vote.
+Of the registered voters, 549 were determined by SurveyUSA to be likely to vote on or before 11/04/14.
 This research was conducted using blended sample, mixed mode.
-Respondents reachable on a home telephone (76% of likely voters) were interviewed on their home telephone in the recorded voice of a professional announcer.
-Respondents not reachable on a home telephone (24% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
-You must credit WFLA-TV, of Tampa FL, if you air, cite, or publish these results in whole or part.
+Respondents reachable on their home telephones (74% of likely voters) were interviewed on their home telephones in the recorded voice of a professional announcer.
+Respondents not reachable on a home telephone (26% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
+You must credit KSN-TV if you air, cite, or publish these results in whole or part.